gilberthdez/PlainCrypto/README.md

 *Crypto3DES supports two or three key operation with the option to bundle all the keys in a single buffer.

 **Setting an IV is optional for all the cryptos.
-By default the IV will be generated automatically at instantiation.
+By default the IV will be generated automatically at instantiation and is always regenerated after each encryption.

 Technical Notes